MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-studio.md

 ### Tree view

-Select the tree view to show the screens available in the app,
+Select the tree view to show the screens available in the app.

 > [!div class="mx-imgBorder"]
 > ![Tree view.](media/studio/pa-studio-tree-view.png)